adamforprovo/campaign-website/src/content/issues.md

 ### The Provo River is a beloved resource.
 Let's make better use of it.

 The Provo River Trail connects neighborhoods and brings people closer to nature.
-It’s one of our most valuable amenities.
+It’s one of our most valuable assets.

 But in many areas, we've turned our back on the river.
 Much of its frontage is lined with fences, parking lots, and commercial sites.

 **We should embrace the Provo River as a gathering place.**  As these areas redevelop, we have the chance to open up more of the river to the community.
-This could be one of the most well-loved and iconic parts of Provo.
+With better amenities and access, our riverfront could become an iconic destination for residents and visitors.